reactioncommerce/reaction/packages/reaction-core/docs/templates.md

 [*client/routing.coffee](https://github.com/ongoworks/reaction/blob/master/client/routing.coffee) can be customized to change layouts.

-If you are adding reaction-core to an existing site, you should *mrt add iron-router* and add to your router file:
+If you are adding reaction-core to an existing site, you should `meteor add iron:router` and add to your router file:

 ```coffeescript
 ReactionController = ShopController.extend